 ✔ Las Alcaravaneras beach

-✔ La Laja beach
+✔ La Laja beach and natural pools

-In Las Palmas de Gran Canaria there are 3 main markets: Vegueta market, Central market and the Port Market.
+In Las Palmas de Gran Canaria there are three main markets: Vegueta market, Central market and the Port Market.
 Both the Vegueta market and the central market are focused purely on the sale of fruit, vegetables, meat, cheese, fish, flowers, etc. However, the Port Market (Mercado del Puerto) has become a space of restoration composed of different stalls.
 A few time ago it operated like the rest of the markets in the city.

-6. Shopping in Las Palmas de GC
+7. Shopping in Las Palmas de Gran Canaria

 You also have the area of Avenida José Mesa y López where El Corte Inglés department store and other stores are concentrated.
 In addition, there is next to Las Canteras Beach a large shopping center, Las Arenas.
 Here are all the shops you will find wherever you travel, including Primark.
-Finally, if you are interested in the outlets, in the outskirts of Las Palmas de Gran Canaria you should visit the Las Terrazas shopping center.
+Finally, if you are interested in the outlets, in the outskirts of Las Palmas de Gran Canaria you can visit the Las Terrazas shopping center.

 If you are one of the travelers who loves culture and likes to visit the museums of the cities you visit, we will mention the most important ones: